praeclarum/SwiftSharp/README.md

 ## Project Structure

-* `Swiften` is the core parser and compiler code as a Shared Project.
+* `SwiftSharp` is the core parser and compiler code as a Shared Project.
-* `Swiften.Compiler` is the command line compiler.
+* `SwiftSharp.Compiler` is the command line compiler.

 # So, this is what you've been doing with your down time, huh?